aramvroom/galileo-reference-tree/README.md

 This repository contains a hobby project to show the live Galileo constellation visibility and status as LEDs in a Christmas tree.
 The color and brightness of the LEDs correspond to the health status and elevation respectively.
-It is inspired by a combination of Matt Parker's [Programmable Christmas Tree](https://www.youtube.com/watch?v=TvlpIojusBE) and Bert Hubert's [Galmon](https://galmon.eu/).
+It is inspired by a combination of the Galileo Reference Centre, Matt Parker's [Programmable Christmas Tree](https://www.youtube.com/watch?v=TvlpIojusBE) and Bert Hubert's [Galmon](https://galmon.eu/).
 The scripts automatically retrieve the latest orbits from Two Line Element (TLE) and ephemeris data, compute the elevations at a preconfigured user location and control the LEDs through the GPIO pins accordingly.